Ludovic McLellan Mann: Insurance

-It is likely that Ludovic Mann began his career as an accountant at his fathers business, John Mann and Sons, an insurance broker that was founded in 1886.
+It is likely that Ludovic Mann began his career as an accountant at his father's business, John Mann and Sons, an insurance broker that was founded in 1886.
 His early career would have involved further training in accountancy, training in insurance and actuarial science.
 In 1899, Mann invented consequential loss insurance then called consequential fire loss indemnity.
 Losses were calculated based on the turnover of the previous year that preceded the damage.
 They were essentially contracts of indemnity which would compensate for losses occurring during a period of reduced turnover following the damage.
-In 26 January 1900, Mann patented his invention and marketed it through the Canadian Western Assurance Company office in Glasgow.
+On 26 January 1900, Mann patented his invention and marketed it through the Canadian Western Assurance Company office in Glasgow.
 The product would be later known as Consequential Loss Insurance or Profits Insurance.
 In December 1907, he became the manager of the company branch office in Glasgow where he continued to develop innovative insurance products.
 By 1910, he was still advertising the product that he was selling from the office of Western Assurance at 144 St. Vincent Street, Glasgow.
-By 1925, Mann had become senior partner in Mann, Ballantyne and Co, Insurance Administrators and Brokers.
-This was an insurance company that had offices in Glasgow and London.
+By 1925, Mann had become senior partner in the company, that was renamed to Mann, Ballantyne and Co, Insurance Administrators and Brokers.
+As insurance company with offices in Glasgow and London.
 (Note: The 1922 edition of Who's Who has no entry for Mann indicating he was still working at the Western Assurance as a manager, at that point in time.)
 By 1950, Mann was chairman of Mann and Ballantyne.